Sabar

-The sabar is a traditional drum from Senegal that is also played in The Gambia.
+The sabar is a traditional drum from Senegal that is also played in Mauritania, The Gambia.
 It is associated with Wolof and Serer people.

 The drum is generally played with one hand and one stick or "galan".
 There are many different kinds of sabar, each with a different sound and a different role in the ensemble.
 Some common forms of sabar are n'der, thiol, goron, m'beng m'beng, toungoné, and xiin.

 The sabar is made from the wood of the dimb tree from the Senegambia region.
 The drums are carved by the laobé, or carvers, and generally skinned by the griot.
 The skinning process involves using goat skin and securing it with seven pegs, cord, and "mes" or webbing.

 The "galan" is made of tamarind wood.